About My Work

 As deeper patterns shift, people often find that their symptoms soften naturally — not because they forced them away, but because the underlying system begins to feel safer.

-My work bridges psychological science with embodied and relational understanding.
 I am particularly interested in how identity reorganises over time — how people move from survival-based self-concepts toward greater coherence, self-trust, and internal safety.

 I practise with strong ethical integrity, confidentiality, and deep respect for each person’s cultural, relational, and personal context.
 Therapy with me is a collaborative space — grounded, thoughtful, and paced in a way that honours your nervous system.